Dj911/langGraph_basic/README.md

     "email": "<your_email>"
 }'
 ```
-Api will take around 1 minitue to finish.
+Api will take around 1 minute to finish.
 Once finished, we will send you the blog post in the email that you sent to the api.

 ## Stay in touch